 A brief bilingual data form with five sections was used for collection of information (Annexure 3).
-Individual data forms were used by facility staff responsible for implementing the HSS Plus to collect the data through one to one interview in a confidential setting.
+Individual data forms were used by facility staff responsible for implementing the HSS Plus to collect the data through one on one interview within a confidential setting.
 The data form was unlinked anonymous as it did not have any personal identifier and had only surveillance sample ID.

-&lt;sup>4 http://naco.gov.in/sites/default/files/OM%20for%20 Central%20prison%20Sites.pdf
+4 http://naco.gov.in/sites/default/files/OM%20for%20 Central%20prison%20Sites.pdf